 For young children, the future of their academic success and development relies on early learning.

 The NAEYC website provides the resources you need to plan an event or activity.
-For every day during the week of April 8, 2019, a learning topic is highlighted to create specific activities for families and your local community.
+For every day during the week of April 10-16, 2021, the website highlights a learning topic and suggests specific activities for families and your local community.

 Create healthy snacks and learn how to follow recipes.
 This day focuses on teaching young children about healthy eating and fitness.
-Have children try making an easy recipe.
-You can even bring in parents to cook a recipe with their child.
+Encourage families to try making an easy recipe together at home.

 Help young children develop social skills and learn to work together by building together.
-Children can make a fort or build a block city in the classroom.
+Plan a few virtual activities that require students to work together and practice social skills.

 Art is very important for developing creativity and fine motor skills.
-Have children explore their senses through creating shapes with playdough, or teach children about drawing different patterns.
+Have children explore their senses through creating shapes with playdough from home, or teach children about drawing different patterns.

 Celebrate those who support young learners.
-Family stories and pictures are shared on this day to acknowledge the role families play in a child’s learning.
+Share family stories and pictures to acknowledge the role families play in a child’s learning.
 Parents can read a favorite children’s book to their early learner or take their child on a picnic.